 Under the old covenant, all was lost; under the new, under the Messiah, all is yet future for Israel.
 Christ manifested in flesh has not re-established the old covenant, and Israel have not been placed under the new.
-Christ was personally perfect under the old, and when He shed His blood&#8212;basis of the new covenant, the time was past for Israel as a nation.
+Christ was personally perfect under the old, and when He shed His blood -- basis of the new covenant, the time was past for Israel as a nation.
 If the grace of God proposed to this people the return of Jesus (@Acts 3) if they repented, the people in their blindness stopped the mouths of those who made the declaration.
 This truth, that it is under the new covenant and under the Messiah that Israel will be recognized as a people, is of all importance in order to judge in these matters.
 We shall see that the prophets who announce the judgment by Nebuchadnezzar pass directly from it to the coming of Christ.
 We shall see that, although God acted to bring matters to this point by divers acts of providence, Christ, when the blessing is established, is always in relationship with the people as a whole, and that the existence of two tribes without the ten cannot accord with the accomplishment of the promises in Christ.
 He may come from heaven to destroy the wicked one; but once united to Israel, it is to all Israel: so that there should have been the re-establishment in the promised blessing at the time of the return from Babylon is impossible, if in that view that event is considered as a continuation of Judah alone as the people of God.

 We will now examine the passages which prove that which has just been stated.
-That the royal authority over all the earth was conferred on Nebuchadnezzar is most clearly stated in @Daniel 2: 37, 38; and even that this should continue until the setting up of the kingdom of God (*verse* 38-44); which renders it impossible that Judah during that interval should be the people of God, recognized by Him, His government being that which we have to consider.
-Israel is always &#8220;Lo-ammi&#8221; during this period.
+That the royal authority over all the earth was conferred on Nebuchadnezzar is most clearly stated in @Daniel 2: 37, 38; and even that this should continue until the setting up of the kingdom of God (verse 38-44); which renders it impossible that Judah during that interval should be the people of God, recognized by Him, His government being that which we have to consider.
+Israel is always "Lo-ammi" during this period.

 I need not say that the royal authority was not renewed in the family of David.
-We nowhere find that the ark of the covenant was made *de novo;* certainly it was not so by the command of God; and, surely they could not make the tables of the law having the writing of God, which rendered the ark
+We nowhere find that the ark of the covenant was made *de novo*; certainly it was not so by the command of God; and, surely they could not make the tables of the law having the writing of God, which rendered the ark

 {261}